ezTestAutomation/Web-PageObjects-Sample/README.md

   3.1.
 On Mac: put chrome webdriver file to /usr/bin

   3.2.
-On Window: go to Environment Variables, include the path of chrome driver to Path variable
+On Windows: go to Environment Variables, include the path of chrome driver to system path variable